dmwm/CMSKubernetes/kubernetes/README.md

 On openstack it should be deployed (check) in kube-system namesapce.
 Below are instructions how to manually deploy it to the kubernetes.
 ```
-# start daemon
+# start daemon (this step is required once the daemon is already runnign
+# see next step and when I want to change the traefik configuration)
 kubectl apply -f traefik.yaml --validate=false

-# check that daemon is running
+# check that daemon is running (or it will start the daemonset on new cluster)
 kubectl get daemonset -n kube-system

+# get cluster node name
+kubectl get node

 # apply label to the node
 kubectl label node <cluster name> role=ingress